reshapebiotech/hiring/software_engineer/exercise.md

-# Motivation
+# Introduction

-We would like to base our evaluation of your skills based on an some code written by you.
-Our intent is to have an evaluation session with you, where we talk about the solution, so we can have a relaxed discussion.
-The idea is to avoid stressing anyone out but still allow us room to identify your engineering skills.
+We aim to evaluate your programming skills in a comfortable setting by discussing a piece of code you've written.
+This approach ensures a stress-free dialogue about your solution, allowing us to better understand your engineering capabilities.

-Thank you for your time.
+Thank you for participating in this process.

-# Exercise
+# Task Description

-You are to build a small python API service that can transform images in various ways.
-We have chosen this task, as images are central to our current imaging-machine; RIS.
-If you prefer to not use python, please contact us and we can talk about it.
+Your task is to develop a small Python API service that manipulates images in various ways, reflecting the central role of image processing in our RIS imaging machine.
+If Python is not your preferred language, please let us know so we can accommodate your preferences.

-You should support `jpeg` and `png`.
-Images should be either supplied as binaries as part of the request or urls that the service will download and use.
+The API should support `jpeg` and `png` formats.
+Images can be either included directly in the request as binary data or provided via URLs for the service to download.

-Example images are in `images` subdirectory.
-Feel free to add your images that you find relevant and useful.
+There are some example images are in `images` subdirectory.
+Feel free to use these or any other you prefer.

-Endpoints:
+### Endpoints

-- Center crop: Given width, height and an image.
-Crop it from the center with width and height
+- **Center Crop**: Crop an image from the center using specified width and height.
-- Image difference: Given two images, output some score that measures the difference between two images.
-No right or wrong here, please just write some motivation your specific solution.
+- **Image Difference**: Compute and return a score representing the difference between two images.
+Explain the rationale behind your chosen method.
-- Image hash: Given an image, output a hash that can be used to uniquely identify the image
+- **Image Hash**: Generate and return a hash that can uniquely identify an image.

-All endpoints should be properly validated and provide relevant status codes.
+All endpoints must perform appropriate validation and return relevant HTTP status codes.

-# Solution
+# Submission Guidelines

-In your solution, please include the code, any information we may need to run it as well as any assumptions you have made that we should be aware of.
+Please submit your solution including the source code, instructions necessary to run it, and any assumptions you've made during development.

-## Goals and scoring
+## Evaluation Criteria

-These are the points we will evaluate your code based on:
+We will assess your submission based on the following:

-- Runnable on our machines (mac/linux x86)
+- Compatibility with Mac/Linux
-- Code readability
+- Code clarity and structure.
-- Exercise objectives
+- Fulfillment of the task objectives.
-- Build reproducibility - as much as possible, make your build reproducible
+- Build reproducibility.

-And please note, if you are able to motivate your solution when we discuss it afterwards, we are happy.
+We look forward to discussing your solution and understanding your approach.